crf61/shopping-cart/README.md

 # Simplify the Process
     Remove the list that pops up after the user says done; put a "for" function which will print the receipt at the end.
 Just copy and past the past code.

+# Note to Christy
+    Order matters!
+I couldn't figure out the tax because the order was messed up.
+Come on Christy!